Splash (dinghy): Splash RED

 Splash RED is a European Class on this moment.
 Mostly sailed in Germany, Netherlands, Czech Republic, Austria and Spain.

 There are also Splash RED boats in New Zealand, China, Panama.

 Splash GREEN

-Another version of the Splash is available called the "SPLASH GREEN" it has less sail area and the same Splash boom and the same size hull, this boat is designed for sailors weighing under 50 kg The GREEN is developed in 2014 and has no yardstick.
+The Splash Green is a variant of the Splash introduced in 2014.
+It utilizes the same hull and boom dimensions as the standard model but features a smaller sail area.
+The boat is intended for sailors weighing under 50 kg and does not have an official Portsmouth Yardstick rating.

-It is the perfect switch from optimist or Topper to start enyoing a fast and cool single handed dinghy.

 AGE change

 Until recently most Splash sailors at 18 had to move to the RED.
-Most sailors followed the Olympic route of Laser Radial and skipped the Flash, as it can be a little over powering for the smaller sailor.Now sailors at 18 can sail a Splash in the Splash + Class.
+Most sailors followed the Olympic route of Laser Radial and skipped the Flash, as it can be a little over powering for the smaller sailor.
+Now sailors at 18 can sail a Splash in the Splash + Class.

 In 2014 the Class changed the age for Splash till 21 years.

 World championships

 The Splash is an ISAF international youth class yacht and each year a world championship is held.

 The Most famous British Splash sailor was Bradley Field.

 Recent world championship venues have included Tavira, Portugal 2008, and Split, Croatia 2007.

 The 2009 world champs were in;

 Pwllheli, Wales on 8–14 August.